iPzard/electron-react-python-template/README.md

 ```
 <br>

-To update the JSDoc code documentation build, run:
+If you want to update the JSDoc code documentation build, run:

 **Build Documentation :**
 ```bash